 Everybody deserves the right to feel safe in their own skin.

-Since then we have developed two strands of our work which focus on community safety workshops as well as safety sessions for the media.
+We have developed two strands of our work which focus on community safety workshops as well as safety sessions for the media.
 We have facilitated a number of personal safety and self defense sessions for World Press Photo, Women for Women (UK) and our founder, Ali Baskerville has talked and shared ideas on a number of panel discussions based on media safety and gender representation.

 WHAT WE DO